microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D) is enabled without requiring a decalcification step.

 ![**microangioCT of the peri-implant vasculature of a minipig mandibula.**
-  Panel A: Maximum intensity projection image of the minipig mandible dataset with 4 metal implants and μAngiofil-perfused vessels.
+  Panel A: Maximum intensity projection image of the minipig mandible dataset with four metal implants and μAngiofil-perfused vessels.
   Panel B: virtual transversal section through the dataset showing an implant within the mandible.
   The colored circles mark structures with different gray values ranges.
   Corresponding peaks with color legend are marked on the histogram in panel C.